-Due to the considerable degree of inter-rater disagreement, it is prudent to create a ground truth that relies less on the subjective judgments of multiple experts.
-Hence, as an alternative ground truth for the test set, we performed \ac{IHC} staining for all slides of the test set for \ac{PHH3}.
+Due to the known high degree of inter-rater disagreement for mitotic figure assessment \citep{Meyer:2005cl}, it is prudent to create a ground truth that relies less on the subjective judgments of experts.
+Hence, as an alternative ground truth for the test set, we used \ac{IHC} staining for \ac{PHH3} as a decision support for annotations by a single expert.
 This ground truth definition was not available during the \ac{MIDOG} 2022 challenge and was developed for this summary paper to gain a better understanding of the algorithmic performance.
 Histone H3 is a protein that is phosphorylated in the early stages of the mitotic phase and represents a specific marker for mitosis \citep{hendzel1997mitosis,bertram2020computerized,tellez2018whole}.
 However, the specific stain is less pronounced in the last phase (telophase) of mitosis, a phase which is usually morphologically conspicuous with the \ac{HE} stain, and is already present in early prophase, which is usually not apparent based on \ac{HE} morphology.
+Thus this \ac{IHC} stain cannot be used alone for annotating mitotic figures according to definitions of the \ac{HE} morphology.
 We hypothesized that the combination of these two staining techniques would increase label consistency.
-To evaluate \ac{HE} and \ac{PHH3} in the same cells, we de-stained the \ac{HE}-stained slides after digitization and re-stained them with an antibody for \ac{PHH3}, combined with a secondary antibody equipped with a tailored enzyme that reacts with a substrate to yield a brown stain (see Fig. \ref{fig:phh3} ).
+To evaluate \ac{HE} and \ac{PHH3} in the same cells, we de-stained the \ac{HE}-stained slides after digitization and re-stained them with an antibody for \ac{PHH3}, combined with a secondary antibody equipped with a tailored enzyme that reacts with a substrate to yield a brown stain (see Fig. \ref{fig:phh3}).